-Gail Maderis brings over 20 years of leadership in biopharmaceutical companies to the Antiva team.
+Gail Maderis brings over 25 years of leadership in biopharmaceutical companies to the Antiva team.
 From 2009 to 2015, Gail led BayBio, the industry organization representing and supporting Northern California’s life science community.
-From 2003 to 2009, Gail served as President and CEO of Five Prime Therapeutics, Inc., a protein discovery and development company.
+From 2003 to 2009, Gail served as President and CEO of Five Prime Therapeutics, Inc. (FPRX), a protein discovery and development company.
 At FivePrime, she successfully funded the company’s rapid growth through substantial private equity financings and corporate partnerships and took the company’s first novel cancer therapeutic from discovery into clinical trials.
 Prior to FivePrime, Gail held senior executive positions at Genzyme Corporation, including founder and president of Genzyme Molecular Oncology (GZMO).
 Gail also practiced management and strategy consulting with Bain & Co.
-She currently serves on the board of NovaBay Pharmaceuticals (NBY) and is a Trustee of the University of California Berkeley Foundation.
-She received a BS in business from UC Berkeley and an MBA from Harvard Business School.
+She serves on the corporate boards of Allarity Therapeutics (ALLR) and Valitor, Inc., as well as on the non-profit boards of BIO (Emerging Company and Health Sections), CLSI, The Termeer Foundation, and the University of California Berkeley Foundation Board of Trustees.
+She received a BS in business from UC Berkeley, and an MBA from Harvard Business School.

 Chief Medical Officer